 - and we avoid medications when at all possible.

 We use Young Living wellness products for both our family and animals to be proactive with our health.
 Here’s an article addressing low stress lifestyles for pigs and why it matters.

 What Does Naturally Raised Mean at LRF?

 We do not use any chemical supplements or medications or hormones of any kind to grow our animals faster or with more muscle tissue.
-Our poultry is currently processed at Duncan Poultry LLC and the beef and pork are processed at a local meat processor without having anything added to them unless you make a special request.
-In caring for our animals, if there’s a natural way to improve their health, that’s the choice we make, but occasionally an emergent situation calls for whatever means necessary and we won’t let an animal suffer simply because of our crunchy preferences.
-In the meantime bust out the garlic and lets toast with apple cider vinegar to happy healthy food!
+Our poultry is currently processed at Duncan Poultry LLC and the beef and pork are processed at a local meat processor without having anything added to them unless its an item like bacon or sausage where additional ingredates are normally added.
+In caring for our animals, if there’s a natural way to improve their health, that’s the choice we make, but occasionally an emergent situation calls for whatever means necessary, and we won’t let an animal suffer simply because of our crunchy preferences.
+In the meantime, bust out the garlic and let's toast with apple cider vinegar to happy healthy food!

 What Is Free Range?

 Free range means that our chickens are allowed to come and go as they please.
 Most of them choose to roost in the coop at night, which is safest for them but there are occasionally some that choose to sleep in our other outbuildings.
 Our livestock guardian dogs keep them safe as they enjoy their freedom.
 They wander during the day, and snack on whenever they find, fallen apples, pig feed, herbs in our yard, the occasional veggies we toss out for them, bugs and sometimes they even eat mice and small snakes.
 If someone tells you chickens are vegetarians, have a chuckle and walk away.
-Their favorite treats are cat food and…..wait for it….eggs.
-If they eat them, you can too.
+Their favorite treats are cat food and...wait for it...eggs.
+They love to eat them, and you can too!

 What does Pasture Raised Mean?